When are my bins emptied?

-To find out when bins are collected in your street, type your street name below.
+To find out when your bins are emptied, and which bins to put out each week, type your address below.

-There are a range of bin sizes available to cater for different family sizes and individual needs
+There are a range of bin types and sizes available to cater for different needs:

 How do I place my bin out for collection?

-Your garbage, recycling and green organics bins will be collected by single operator vehicles fitted with a side operating mechanical arm.
+Your landfill, recycling and green organics bins will be collected by single operator trucks fitted with a side-operating mechanical arm.
 The mechanical arm picks up the bin and empties the contents of the bin into the truck.

 The driver operates the mechanical arm from inside the truck and cannot leave the cabin to correct the bin placement.
 This type of collection system has been chosen to minimise the Occupational, Health and Safety risks to the operator and also to minimise costs to residents.